joakimsigvald/XspecT/README.md

 ## Usage

 It is assumed that you are already familiar with Xunit and Moq, or similar test- and mocking frameworks.
-This package includes FluentAssertions, but also comes with its own, more limited but less wordy assertion methods, based on the verb `Is` instead of `Should`.
+This package includes a fluent assertion framework, which is built upon FluentAssertions, but with a less worthy syntax, based on the verb `Is` instead of `Should`.
-Is-assertions have the same return-types as Should-assertions, so they can be combined in the same sentence.

-Is-assertions are recommended for making the tests read more like specifications, listing requirements rather than asserting expected results.
+Is-assertions are recommended ovr Should-assertions for making the tests read more like specifications, listing requirements rather than asserting expected results.

 This is an example of a complete test class (*specification*) with one test method (*requirement*):
 ```